taybart/serve.nvim/README.md

 `Serve [addr]` will serve the current directory at either `[addr]` or by default `localhost:8005`

-`ServeStatus` gives back the current status
+`Serve status` gives back the current status

-`ServeStop` stop serving directory
+`Serve stop` stop serving directory

 ### Logs